sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > [!NOTE]
 > This policy applies only when the desktop or device is configured to connect to an intranet update service using the "Specify intranet Microsoft update service location" policy.

+<a href="" id="update-autorestartnotificationschedule"></a>**Update/AutoRestartNotificationSchedule**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the period for auto-restart reminder notifications.

+<p style="margin-left: 20px">Supported values are 15, 30, 60, 120, and 240 (minutes).

+<p style="margin-left: 20px">The default value is 15 (minutes).

+<a href="" id="update-autorestartnotificationstyle"></a>**Update/AutoRestartNotificationStyle**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the style used for auto-restart reminder notifications.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   1 (default) – Full Screen.
+-   2 – Partial Screen.

+<a href="" id="update-autorestartrequirednotificationdismissal"></a>**Update/AutoRestartRequiredNotificationDismissal**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the method by which the auto-restart required notification is dismissed.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   1 (default) – Auto Dismissal.
+-   2 – User Dismissal.

 <a href="" id="update-branchreadinesslevel"></a>**Update/BranchReadinessLevel**
 > [!NOTE]